ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Build, Launch, and Earn: Canopy Network Combines AI Development with Rewarding Onchain Quests - <a href="https://medium.com/@RespectedCryptoBrands/build-launch-and-earn-canopy-network-combines-ai-development-with-rewarding-onchain-quests-f552f90d712e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero to MERN: Episode 11: HTTP Requests and Responses: Making Your Node.js - <a href="https://issackpaul95.medium.com/from-zero-to-mern-episode-11-http-requests-and-responses-making-your-node-js-d80f0e054f66?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `RESPECTED CRYPTO BRANDS`**
+✍️ **posted by `Minoltan Issack`**

-<blockquote>CANOPY NETWORK is redefining blockchain development by combining AI-powered coding with an interactive rewards ecosystem.
-Instead of…
+<blockquote>Part 11 of the MERN Stack from Zero series.
+Read Part 10 — Your First Node.js Server here
 Continue reading on Medium »</blockquote>

 <h3>2.
-Airlock: running untrusted code without handing it your keys - <a href="https://syedtasavour.medium.com/airlock-running-untrusted-code-without-handing-it-your-keys-dbde17a175b0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Making Your Webpage Come Alive: The Complete Guide to JavaScript Events - <a href="https://medium.com/@naveengehani999/making-your-webpage-come-alive-the-complete-guide-to-javascript-events-bb3647703212?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syed Tasavour`**
+✍️ **posted by `Lazy Learnings With Naveen Gehanî`**

-<blockquote>A disposable, hardened sandbox for npm installs, random repos, and the occasional sketchy CLI.
+<blockquote>In our previous guide, we learned how the Document Object Model (DOM) translates HTML into a tree of JavaScript objects.
+We learned how to…
 Continue reading on Medium »</blockquote>

 <h3>3.
-From Heap Crashes to a Live Multi-Vendor App: A DevOps Case Study on Deploying a MERN Stack to AWS… - <a href="https://medium.com/@abdulrehmantech.me/from-heap-crashes-to-a-live-multi-vendor-app-a-devops-case-study-on-deploying-a-mern-stack-to-aws-d67ad3798d4c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Publisher Confirms in RabbitMQ: When “Sent” Does Not Mean “Accepted” - <a href="https://medium.com/@alqasem.sohaib/publisher-confirms-in-rabbitmq-when-sent-does-not-mean-accepted-d8d9f7d11034?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdulrehman`**
+✍️ **posted by `Alqasem Sohaib`**

-<blockquote>How a single 1GB RAM server taught me more about infrastructure than any tutorial ever could
+<blockquote>A simple explanation of RabbitMQ publisher confirms, what they guarantee, what they do not guarantee, and when Node.js services should use
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Was Tired of Downloading the Same npm Packages — So I Built PackVault - <a href="https://medium.com/@rishibhardwaj1210/i-was-tired-of-downloading-the-same-npm-packages-so-i-built-packvault-1facce105366?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Deploy a React App and Node.js API on Azure - <a href="https://medium.com/@ppritiranjan7/how-to-deploy-a-react-app-and-node-js-api-on-azure-03c99a51fa20?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rishibhardwaj`**
+✍️ **posted by `Pritiranjan Pradhan`**

-<blockquote>“There has to be a better way.”
+<blockquote>Deploying a full-stack application is one of the most important milestones in web development.
+Building a React frontend and a Node.js…
 Continue reading on Medium »</blockquote>

+<h3>5.
+6 Common Causes of Node.js Memory Leaks and How to Debug Them - <a href="https://medium.com/@vigneshwiki07/6-common-causes-of-node-js-memory-leaks-and-how-to-debug-them-244435aabec8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vignesh K B`**

+<blockquote>What is a Memory Leak in Node.js?
+Continue reading on Medium »</blockquote>

+<h3>6.
+Getting Started with Node.js: A Complete Beginner’s Guide - <a href="https://medium.com/@synfinitydynamics/getting-started-with-node-js-a-complete-beginners-guide-c28ba391fafe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Synfinity Dynamics`**

+<blockquote>If you’re planning to learn backend development, build APIs, or create scalable web applications, Node.js is one of the best technologies…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Is your WordPress website hacked, infected with malware, or running suspiciously slow? - <a href="https://medium.com/@wasimkhan722s/is-your-wordpress-website-hacked-infected-with-malware-or-running-suspiciously-slow-f6a4f8d1403a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Methods Every Developer Should Know (But Not Everyone Does) - <a href="https://medium.com/webnex-labs/typescript-methods-every-developer-should-know-but-not-everyone-does-e2778ce8e289?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wasim Kst`**
+✍️ **posted by `Deepak`**

-<blockquote>I help businesses secure and restore WordPress websites fast.
+<blockquote>TypeScript builds on JavaScript’s runtime methods and adds its own compile-time utilities.
+Most developers know the basics — map, filter…
-Continue reading on Medium »</blockquote>
+Continue reading on WebNex Labs »</blockquote>

 <h3>2.
-Why I Stopped Installing Small Utility Apps and Started Using Browser-Based Tools Instead - <a href="https://bhavin-p.medium.com/why-i-stopped-installing-small-utility-apps-and-started-using-browser-based-tools-instead-83d72e82d3c9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Memorizing Design Patterns Is a Waste of Time.
+Use This Decision Tree Instead. - <a href="https://pravash-techie.medium.com/memorizing-design-patterns-is-a-waste-of-time-use-this-decision-tree-instead-37c8ae4840e3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhavin P`**
+✍️ **posted by `Pravash`**

-<blockquote>Every week, I found myself downloading small applications for simple tasks.
+<blockquote>How to go from “I know what Strategy is” to “I know when to use it”
 Continue reading on Medium »</blockquote>

 <h3>3.
-GlimWorld: A Growing Community and Universe of Indie Browser Games - <a href="https://medium.com/@lomov0/glimworld-a-growing-community-and-universe-of-indie-browser-games-22dd97d66386?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your Business Website Is Your Most Valuable Digital Asset - <a href="https://medium.com/@shameemkphere/why-your-business-website-is-your-most-valuable-digital-asset-da0dc6990dda?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leonel`**
+✍️ **posted by `Shameemkphere`**

-<blockquote>GlimWorld is more than just a game — it’s a growing universe of worlds, challenges, creative experiments, and a community built around…
+<blockquote>Every Customer Is Looking Online First
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Extract Order Flow Imbalance Metrics From Tick Data for Micro-Level Order Book Analysis - <a href="https://medium.com/@caiyuefeng0301/how-to-extract-order-flow-imbalance-metrics-from-tick-data-for-micro-level-order-book-analysis-3c1b86a02490?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vibe Coding Tools for Landing Pages Compared: Which Platforms Ship Interactive Pages - <a href="https://medium.com/@ian01goyan/vibe-coding-tools-for-landing-pages-compared-which-platforms-ship-interactive-pages-7166cbd8074e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sam Choi`**
+✍️ **posted by `Iangoyan`**

-<blockquote>Opening Reflection & Course Question
+<blockquote>A product landing page is no longer a static brochure.
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Array Bug That Bit Me in Three Languages — And How to Stop It Biting You - <a href="https://medium.com/@bikkisingh/the-array-bug-that-bit-me-in-three-languages-and-how-to-stop-it-biting-you-1ca68f019664?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+45 JavaScript Interview Questions Every Frontend Developer Should Know 2026 (Part 1 of a Series) - <a href="https://medium.com/@aniket_singh/45-javascript-interview-questions-every-frontend-developer-should-know-2026-part-1-of-a-series-a47d52406585?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bikki Singh`**
+✍️ **posted by `Aniket Singh`**

-<blockquote>I once spent three hours debugging a shopping cart feature.
-The prices were wrong.
-The items were out of order.
-Nothing made sense — until…
+<blockquote>Part 1 of a 3-part frontend interview series — HTML, CSS, and React coming next.
+Follow to not miss them!
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Great AI Compute Squeeze: Why Google Just Cut Off Meta’s Gemini Access - <a href="https://medium.com/@ruler547/the-great-ai-compute-squeeze-why-google-just-cut-off-metas-gemini-access-e945034cb908?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+If you’re a student or developer, you should definitely check it out. - <a href="https://medium.com/@webtoolsx/if-youre-a-student-or-developer-you-should-definitely-check-it-out-8f1f31ed1be0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Siddhesh Surve`**
+✍️ **posted by `WebtoolsX`**

-<blockquote>When a $1.2 trillion social media giant runs out of AI tokens, you know the infrastructure crisis has officially arrived.
-Here is what…
+<blockquote>It offers 100+ FREE online tools with no sign-up required.
+Many more useful tools and features are coming soon!
+Thank you for your support…
 Continue reading on Medium »</blockquote>

 <h3>7.
-The Error Message That Hands Attackers a Map of Your Database - <a href="https://medium.com/@jaswanth.mk63/the-error-message-that-hands-attackers-a-map-of-your-database-2e1c02e33304?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“Tell Me About a Conflict With a Coworker”: The Behavioral Interview Question That Fails More… - <a href="https://blog.stackademic.com/tell-me-about-a-conflict-with-a-coworker-the-behavioral-interview-question-that-fails-more-3893d3777196?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaswanth Mk`**
+✍️ **posted by `SYSTEM DESIGN AND PRODUCTION BY DEVRIM OZCAY`**

-<blockquote>A QA tip about why a “harmless” crash on a long number is bigger than it looks.
+<blockquote>Everyone prepares for the technical rounds.
+Almost nobody prepares for this one.
+And then a senior engineer with a decade of real…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>